 “This piece is about the doubts that plague me when I make my art,” said Spencer. “‘Is my stuff good enough?
 Should I bother?
 Why can’t I be as good as _________?'”

-“The Arrows” depicts frustration and self-doubt, but ultimately it’s a piece about not giving up the fight.
+“The Arrows” is about not giving up the fight.

-Spencer wanted to show she’s still upright and trying again and again to create things she (and hopefully others) will like.
+Spencer wanted to show she’s still upright and trying again and again to create things she (and hopefully others) will like despite creative fear.

 “The figure in the piece is still standing, …er, perching, even with those arrows in her back,” said Spencer.
 Can you relate?

-But just because Spencer experiences self-doubt doesn’t mean she allows it to stop her from creating an ever-expanding, boundary breaking portfolio of work.
+But just because Spencer experiences self-doubt doesn’t mean she allows it to stop her from creating an ever-expanding portfolio of work.

-2. Spencer has a technique she has developed over time to temporarily bypass self-doubt and drive her further forward.
+Spencer has a technique she’s developed over time to temporarily bypass creative self-doubt and drive her further forward.

 “Because we artists are our own toughest critics, said Spencer, “It’s important to hang on to those moments when we please ourselves.

-I asked Spencer if she had any advice for other artists or writers on facing or foiling doubt and frustration.
+Spencer advice for other artists or writers on facing or foiling doubt and frustration?